-Scope: Complete the environmental studies and investigations, assessments and applications to obtain necessary regulatory approvals for the Project to proceed.
-Monthly Highlights: The Project team completed revisions to the FRTP EAC Application as a result of Project design updates and comments from participating First Nations, Technical Advisory Committee, and the public during Application review and the requirements of the EAO's Notice Regarding Application Review.Completed preliminary drafts of the Construction Environmental Management Plan, Social and Cultural Effects Management Plan and Indigenous Group Monitoring Plan for preparatory construction work.Held an offsetting working group session on November 27 for participating First Nations and Technical Advisory Committee to provide feedback on proposed habitat offsetting measures for the Project.Preparatory construction work applications for Agricultural Land Commission (ALC) and Fisheries Act Authorization (FAA) permits submitted to regulators for review.
+Scope: Complete the environmental studies and investigations, assessments and applications to obtain necessary regulatory approvals for the Project to proceed.Develop applicable environmental and socio-economic management plans in advance of early construction.
+Monthly Highlights: The Project team completed revisions to the FRTP EAC Application as a result of Project design updates and comments from participating First Nations, Technical Advisory Committee, and the public during Application review and the requirements of the EAO's Notice Regarding Application Review.Completed preliminary drafts of the Construction Environmental Management Plan, Social and Cultural Effects Management Plan and Indigenous Group Monitoring Plan for early construction.

-Submitted applications for Agricultural Land Reserve and FAA approvals to ALC and Department of Fisheries and Oceans (DFO), respectively.
-Three Month Lookahead: Advance revisions to the Application based on commitments made in the Application Review phase and to reflect updates in Project design.
-Complete engagement with participating First Nations and Technical Advisory Committee on updates to the Project and revisions to the effects assessment sections of the FRTP EAC Application.
-Work with the EAO and regulatory agencies to develop a Synchronous Permitting/Regulatory Coordination Plan to obtain post-environmental assessment approvals.
-Continue monthly offsetting workshops with First Nations to select and design preferred options for the Project.
-Development of applications for additional preparatory construction work permits for Water Sustainability Act, Wildlife Act, Environmental Management Act and Navigation Protection Act.
+- Addressed feedback from offsetting working group session on November 27 for participating First Nations and Technical Advisory Committee to provide feedback on proposed habitat offsetting measures for the Project. - Early construction applications for Agricultural Land Commission (ALC), Fisheries Act Authorization (FAA) and Wildlife Management (WMA) permits submitted to regulators for review. - Submitted applications for Agricultural Land Reserve and FAA approvals to ALC and Department of Fisheries and Oceans (DFO), respectively.
+Three Month Lookahead: - Advance revisions to the Application based on commitments made in the Application Review phase and to reflect updates in Project design. - Complete engagement with participating First Nations and Technical Advisory Committee on updates to the Project and revisions to the effects assessment sections of the FRTP EAC Application. - Work with the EAO and regulatory agencies to develop a Synchronous Permitting/Regulatory Coordination Plan to obtain post-environmental assessment approvals. - Continue monthly offsetting workshops with First Nations to select and design preferred options for the Project. - Development/modification of applications for additional early construction permits for Water Sustainability Act, Wildlife Management Act, Environmental Management Act and Navigation Protection Act.